ChristmasLover12345/Business-Redesign/README.md

 ### _Figma Link:_
 [Figma Link](https://www.figma.com/design/bhN6mUkrpUWOkEVJRPG7Si/Business-Redesign?node-id=0-1&t=aqNlje5SIAkwj5Bd-1)

-This has been Peer Reviewed By:
+This has been Peer Reviewed By: Andrie Amor
-> Comments:
+> Comments: This is a beautiful redesign.
+I looked up the original website and can say that you guys did an amazing job at redesigning it.
+On god this is goated it even has really good effects like the fade in.
+I honestly have no critiques, immaculate job guys.